-The Series A warrants and Series B warrants offered hereby represent the right to acquire shares of common stock at a fixed price for a limited period of time.
+The Series A warrants and Series B warrants included in the units offered hereby represent the right to acquire shares of common stock at a fixed price for a limited period of time beginning 30 days after the date of this prospectus or the date on which Jefferies LLC and Barclays Capital Inc., as representatives of the underwriters, separate the units, whichever date is earlier.
 If not exercised prior to their expiration dates, such warrants expire and have no further value.
-In the event the price of a share of our common stock price does not exceed the exercise price of the warrants, such warrants may not have any value.
-Moreover, the market value of the warrants is uncertain.
-There can be no assurance that the market price of our common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the Series A and Series B warrants offered hereby to exercise such warrants.
-See the section titled "Description of Securities - Series A Warrants and Series B Warrants" for more information regarding the Series A warrants and Series B warrants.
+In the event the price of a share of our common stock price does not exceed the exercise price of the warrants during the period when the warrants are exercisable, such warrants may not have any value.
+Moreover, following this offering, the market value of the warrants is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their initial public offering price.
+There can be no assurance that the market price of our common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the Series A and Series B warrants included in the units offered hereby to exercise such warrants.
+See the section titled "Description of Securities - Series A Warrants and Series B Warrants Issued as Part of the Units" for more information regarding the Series A warrants included in the units.